apache/accumulo-website/_posts/blog/2019-10-15-accumulo-adlsgen2-notes.md

 export CLASSPATH
 ```

+Tried adding `-Dorg.wildfly.openssl.path` to `JAVA_OPTS` in `accumulo-env.sh`, but it
+did not appear to work, this needs further investigation.

 Set the following in `accumulo.properties` and then run `accumulo init`, but don't start Accumulo.

 ```ini
 instance.volumes=hdfs://<name node>/accumulo